zmalkmus/CS524-NLP/README.md

 * Study the provided crime novels and their annotations.
 * Examine how often key characters (protagonist, antagonist, victim, etc.) are introduced, the sequence of events, and common narrative structures.
 * Analyze differences across different novels
-* repare a short report (2 pages) summarizing key insights and narrative patterns.
+* Prepare a short report (2 pages) summarizing key insights and narrative patterns.

 #### Feature Engineering: Extract features from the text for plot analysis.
 Suggested features include: